Interaction Guide

 Visual Feedback (Optional)

 Visual feedback is entirely optional.
-The interaction system works the same whether or not you use the provided feedback component.
 Choose the approach that fits your project:

 | Approach | When to use |